Killergarcia/Nerds/README.md

 Install Parrot 4.10

+Boot into headless mode (add the 3 at the end of the linux boot line)

-Install Linux NVIDIA Driver 470.103.01
+Install Linux NVIDIA Driver 470.103.01 via CLI ( this is important because if you have the GUI running the Driver has issues installing )

-Install Linux NVIDIA Cuda Toolkit (Comes with newest NVIDIA Driver, do NOT install this)
+Install Linux NVIDIA Cuda Toolkit ( Comes with newest NVIDIA Driver, do NOT install the driver )

 ## Enabling OpenCL for NVIDIA